-^{}The Partner Portal is different than the M2HL Update Portal.
+The Partner Portal is different than the M2HL Update Portal.
 They are two different websites.
 Logging into one site does not give you access to the other.

-21).
+M2HL Update Portal at snap-ed.michiganfitness.org/m2hl-update-portal is an online tool that gathers SNAP-Ed at MFF program information into databases.
+Subrecipients update data quarterly (refer to page 24).
 The data and information entered are used for State and Federal reporting, in addition to helping determine gaps and opportunities in SNAP-Ed programming.
 A training webinar on entering data into the M2HLUpdate Portal is available at snap-ed.michiganfitness.org/online-trainings.

-Programming & Operations Manual (P&O Manual) provides details about MFF SNAP-Ed funding, reporting, compliance, programming, and evaluation expectations and requirements.
+Programming & Operations Manual (P&O Manual) provides details about SNAP-Ed at MFF funding, reporting, compliance, programming, and evaluation expectations and requirements.
 You and your staff should review and become familiar with this content.
 Refer to the P&O Manual when making local program decisions and establishing justification for adjustments, amendments, or other changes.

 Program Summary and Budget are documents included in your contract and outline the work you will complete and how you will complete it.
 These documents serve as the ultimate source of program activities and expectations for the contract period.

-FY 2022 SNAP-Ed P&O Manual Updates.
+FY 2023 SNAP-Ed P&O Manual Updates.
 If there are changes to the Guidance or other SNAP-Ed regulations, MFF will update the P&O Manual to remain consistent with Federal SNAP-Ed requirements.
-Updated versions will be available at: <a href="mailto:snap-ed.michiganfitness.org/programming-ed.michigan
+Updated versions will be available at: snap- ed.michiganfitness.org/programming-operations-manual.
+Notification of changes will be made via the SNAP-Ed website and via email communication.

-SNAP-Ed at MFF website at https://snap-ed.michiganfitness.org includes information and training opportunities that will help you meet program requirements and support program improvement.
+SNAP-Ed at MFF website at snap-ed.michiganfitness.org includes information and training opportunities that will help you meet program requirements and support program improvement.
 This website is also where Program Leads access the Partner Portal.